The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 How to get to the Cameron Highlands:

-Multiple daily buses leave from Penang to the Cameron Highlands and take about 5 hours.
-Book online here
+Multiple daily buses leave from Penang to Tanah Rata for the Cameron Highlands.
+The bus takes about 5 hours.
+Book your bus online here.

 petronas towers kuala lumpur backpacking Malaysia itinerary and backpacking route